okonpatrick/Ai-app/plant-image-identifier/README.md

-Project Name: Agro Pro (Mobile App - ReactJS)
+Project Name: Agro Pro (Mobile App - ReactJS) (Strictly mobile-this was a contingency plan that's why reactjs was used for this project)

 Description:
 This mobile app was designed to assist farmers and agricultural professionals in identifying plant diseases through image recognition and AI-powered diagnosis.
 It aimed to: